Classic Mac OS: File systems

-The Macintosh originally used the Macintosh File System (MFS), a flat file system with only one level of folders.
+The Macintosh originally used the Macintosh File System (MFS), a flat file system where "folders" are just classifications of subsets of files.
 This was quickly replaced in 1985 by the Hierarchical File System (HFS), which had a true directory tree.
 Both file systems are otherwise compatible.
 An improved file system named HFS Plus ("HFS+" or "Mac OS Extended") was announced in 1997 and implemented in 1998.

-Files in most file systems used with DOS, Windows, Unix, or other operating systems have only one "fork".
+Files in most file systems have only one "fork".
 By contrast, MFS and HFS give files two different "forks".
 The data fork contains the same sort of information as a file in other file systems, such as the text of a document or the bitmaps of an image file.
 The resource fork contains other structured data such as menu definitions, graphics, sounds, or code segments that would be incorporated into a program's file format on other systems.
 An executable file might consist only of resources (including code segments) with an empty data fork, while a data file might have only a data fork with no resource fork.
 A word processor file could contain its text in the data fork and styling information in the resource fork so that an application that does not recognize the styling information can still read the raw text.

 On the other hand, these forks would challenge interoperability with different operating systems.
 In copying or transferring a Mac OS file to a non-Mac system, the default implementations would strip the file of its resource fork.
 Most data files contained only nonessential information in their resource fork, such as window size and location, but program files would be inoperative without their resources.
 This necessitated such encoding schemes as BinHex and MacBinary, which allowed a user to encode a dual-forked file into a single stream, or inversely take a single stream so-encoded and reconstitute it into a dual-forked file usable by Mac OS.